 After not using Windows Live Mail for quite some time, it gave me an error code 0x80041161.
 This Windows Live Mail error can have several different reasons, like corrupt files or services that aren’t started, not easing the task of identifying the cause.
 Read on to learn how to fix this Windows Live Mail error 0x80041161…

 Welcome at Sysadmins of the North!
-Here I write about IT stuff that I find interesting, problems I encountered and solved, etc. Topics include computer, server, web, sysadmin, MySQL, database, virtualization, optimization and security.
-Most blog posts are written in English, some older ones in Dutch.
+Here I write about IT stuff that I find interesting, problems I encountered and solved, etc. Topics include computers, servers, web, sysadmin, MySQL, databases, virtualization, optimization and security.

 For the most part, I write as it comes; posts may seem incoherently written sometimes…